-There shall be no trees or shrubs planted, nor any structures or fences erected in any drainage easement, unless otherwise accepted by the Hendricks County Drainage Board and/or Hendricks County Surveyor.
-All stormwater systems, including detention or retention basins, conveyance systems, structures and appurtenances, located outside of the right-of-way may be incorporated into the Hendricks County system at the discretion of the Hendricks County Drainage Board and/or Hendricks County Surveyor.
+There shall be no trees or shrubs planted, nor any structures or fences erected in any drainage easement, unless otherwise accepted by Hendricks County.
+All stormwater systems, including detention or retention basins, conveyance systems, structures and appurtenances, located outside of the right-of-way may be incorporated into the Hendricks County system at the discretion of Hendricks County.
 The developer shall petition to incorporate the storm system into the Hendricks County system.
-The stormwater management permit shall not be approved until such petition is submitted in a form accepted by the Hendricks County Drainage Board and/or Hendricks County Surveyor.
+The stormwater management approval shall not be granted until such petition is submitted in a form accepted by Hendricks County.